 6.2 If agreed by the Executive Committee, other individuals associated with the Member’s activities in the Field may accompany the Member Representative to attend AGM meetings as an observer, and may have rights of audience and debate, but may not vote on any resolutions.

-6.3 AGM meetings of the Association shall be held at least once each year, in a venue to be agreed by the Member Representatives.
+6.3 AGM meetings of the Association shall be held at least once each year:

 6.4 A Member whose Member Representative is unable to attend may nominate an alternate to act as the relevant Member Representative at the AGM meeting.